Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 For the average kid consuming Prime, the addition of BCAA will provide them with little benefit.

-Sucralose in Prime Drinks
+Artificial Sweeteners in Prime Drinks (Sucralose and Ace-K)

-But a panel of 200 experts found that data on the effects of low-calorie sweeteners on the human gut microbiota are limited and do not provide enough evidence of an impact on gut health at doses that are relevant to human consumption.
+Splenda is the most common form of sucralose.
+It’s 600 times sweeter than sugar, and the FDA and other organizations regard it as safe for children.
+A panel of 200 experts found that data on the effects of low-calorie sweeteners on the human gut microbiota are limited and do not provide enough evidence of an impact on gut health at doses that are relevant to human consumption.
+But some experts are concerned.

 Is Prime Okay for Kids?